hempelc/jab_detector_NN_pose_estimation/README.md

 # _Pose estimation on videos using a Neural Network and OpenCV to detect boxing jabs_

 This notebook estimates poses of people in videos by detecting joints using a Neural Network and connecting the joints.
 The joints and their connections are then used to predict if the person is doing a boxing jab.

 Therefore, we load a pre-trained Neural Network and apply it to a video or live through a webcam.

-Then, we do some magic that isn't figured out yet and our program will tell us whenever it detects a boxing jab.
+The goal of this project is that our program tells us if it detects a boxing jab.

 The Neural Network and code to run the pose estimation is taken from https://github.com/quanhua92/human-pose-estimation-opencv

+Note: *this project is not finished*!
+The video detection of joints and limbs worked poorly - for successful jab detection, the NN might need to be updated.
+We stopped at that point.

 # 1. Prerequisites